dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 In this task, we'll create the ***&lt;name&gt;iot*** Azure IoT Hub and since it's our first Azure resource, we'll create the ***&lt;name&gt;group*** resource group to put it in.
 Make sure that you understand the information in the [Planning your Azure Resources](#PlanningAzure) section before continuing.

 1. Open the [Azure Portal](https://portal.azure.com) ([https://portal.azure.com](https://portal.azure.com)) and login to your subscription.
-If you don't have a current Azure Subscription you can create a <a href="https://azure.microsoft.com/en-us/free/">free trial</a>.
+If you don't have a current Azure Subscription you can create a <a target="_blank" href="https://azure.microsoft.com/en-us/free/">free trial</a>.

 1. Click the "**+ New**" button, then select "**Internet of Things**", and select "**Iot Hub**"